hypi-universe/higgs.msg/boson/README.md

 1. To write an array first write the type
 2. followed by the total number of elements in the array.
 3. Next, write each element according to the rules for each type, __in order__.

+####  byte array
+ A byte array is simply boson type, byte array length and the bytes.

+1. To write an array first write the type
+2. followed by the length of the array.
+3. Next, write the contents of the byte array.

 ####  list
 The rules for a list are the same as an array , __EXCEPT__ Do not write component types and the order of elements does not matter